sipsorcery/mediafoundationsamples/README.md

  - MFAudioCaptureToSAR - Capture on default audio capture device (microphone) and playback on default audio output device (speaker).

- - MFTopology - Plays audio and video from an mp4 file using the Enhanced Video Renderer and Streaming Audio Renderer.
+ - MFBitmapMftToEVR - Performs a colour conversion on a bitmap byte array and then displays on the Enhanced Video Renderer.

  - MFBitmapToEVR - Displays a byte array representing a bitmap on the Enhanced Video Renderer.

- - MFBitmapMFTToEVR - Performs a colour conversion on a bitmap byte array and then displays on the Enhanced Video Renderer.
+ - MFTopology - Plays audio and video from an mp4 file using the Enhanced Video Renderer and Streaming Audio Renderer.

  - MFVideoEVR - Display video from an mp4 file in Window WITHOUT using a topology.
 Write samples to video renderer directly from buffer.